-program.
+Similarly, the State Department of Health Care Services has also concluded that a supervision requirement is inconsistent with the Nursing Practice Act.
+In 1987, it amended a Medi-Cal program regulation to eliminate the requirement that nurse anesthetists be supervised by a physician as a condition of coverage under the Medi-Cal program.
 (Cal.
 Code Regs., tit.
 22, § 51326.)
-In its statement of reasons for making the change, the Department of Health Services made it clear that supervision of CRNA's is "inconsistent with the Business and Professions Code," and is not required by California law.
+In its statement of reasons for making the change, the State Department of Health Care Services made it clear that supervision of CRNA's is "inconsistent with the Business and Professions Code," and is not required by California law.

 We also find the Attorney General's seminal 1984 opinion persuasive.
 The precise issue the Attorney General was asked to address was whether a CRNA could provide anesthesia pursuant to a protocol established by a "standardized procedure," as opposed to a treatment regimen ordered by a physician for a specific patient.
+(67 Ops.Cal.Atty.Gen., supra, at p.
+123.)
 The opinion contains an informative discussion on the CRNA scope of practice and also discusses several Supreme Court cases relied upon by appellants to support their assertion that the Governor's opt-out decision was contrary to California law.
-(67 Ops.Cal.Atty.Gen.
-122, supra.)
-The Attorney General concluded that, while a CRNA could not lawfully administer an anesthetic under standardized procedures, a CRNA was legally authorized by section 2725, subdivision (b)(2) to administer all forms of anesthesia on the sole condition that the anesthesia be "ordered" by a physician, dentist or podiatrist acting within the scope of his or her license.
-(67 Ops.Cal.Atty.Gen., supra, p.
+The Attorney General concluded that, while a CRNA could not lawfully administer an anesthetic under standardized procedures, a CRNA was legally authorized by section 2725, subdivision (b)(2) to administer all forms of anesthesia on the sole condition that the anesthesia be "ordered" by a physician acting within the scope of his or her license.
+(67 Ops.Cal.Atty.Gen., supra, at p.
 123.)

-While choosing regrettably stereotypical pronouns, the Attorney General discussed the relationship between physicians and nurses as follows: "A physician must ascertain the relevant facts about a patient to enable him to make a diagnosis and provide a course of treatment, and this must be done on an individualized patient basis.
+While choosing regrettably stereotypical pronouns, the Attorney General discussed the relationship between physicians and nurses as follows: " 'A physician must ascertain the relevant facts about a patient to enable him to make a diagnosis and provide a course of treatment, and this must be done on an individualized patient basis.
 [Citations.]
-A physician cannot delegate to a nurse his authority to diagnose and to direct a course of treatment that he deems appropriate although he may utilize the services of others to help him ascertain the facts and to carry out his ordered treatment.'"
-(67 Ops.Cal.Atty.Gen., supra, p.
+A physician cannot delegate to a nurse his authority to diagnose and to direct a course of treatment that he deems appropriate although he may utilize the services of others to help him ascertain the facts and to treatment.' carry out his ordered (67 Ops.Cal.Atty.Gen., supra, at p.
 141, italics added.)
 While stressing that the physician still retains ultimate responsibility for the patient's care, the Attorney General refrained from expressing or implying any supervision requirement, indicating "[t]his does not mean that the physician responsible for the patient's surgery may not direct the nurse anesthetist by means of some written instructions."
-(Id. p.
+(Id. at p.
 140, italics added.)